Compact and Efficient Encodings for Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models: Weighted Partial Maximum Boolean Satisfiability Compilation of the Learned Factored Planning Problem

 \subsubsection{Bi-Directional Neuron Activation Encoding}

-Previous work~\cite{Say2018} presented a neuron activation encoding for BNNs that is not efficient with respect to (i) the computational effort required to maintain GAC, and (ii) its encoding size which used $O(np)$ number of variables and hard clauses where parameters $n$ and $p$ denote the input size and activation threshold of a BNN binary unit, respectively.
-In this section, we present an efficient CNF encoding to model the activation behaviour of a BNN binary unit $j\in J(l), l\in \{1,\dots,L\}$ that requires only $O(nlog^2_2k)$ variables and hard clauses while maintaining GAC through unit propagation where $k$ is selected to be the smallest power of $2$ such that $k>p$.
+In this section, we present a CNF encoding to model the activation behaviour of a BNN binary unit $j\in J(l), l\in \{1,\dots,L\}$ that requires only $O(nlog^2_2k)$ variables and hard clauses, and is efficient with Unit Propagation (UP) where $k$ is selected to be the smallest power of $2$ such that $k>p$.

-Given input variables $x_1, \dots, x_n$, activation threshold $p$ and binary activation function $y=1$ if $\sum_{i=1}^{n} x_i \geq p$, else $y=-1$, the output $y$ of a BNN binary unit can be efficiently encoded in CNF by defining the Boolean variable $v$ to represent the activation of the BNN binary unit such that $v=true$ if and only if $y=1$, combining the cardinality networks $CN_{k}^{\leq}$ and $CN_{k}^{\geq}$ to count the number of input variables $x_1, \dots, x_n$ that are assigned to true, and adding the unit hard clauses for the additional input variables in conjunction with a bi-directional activation hard clause as follows.
+Given the input variables $x_1, \dots, x_n$ and the binary activation function with the activation threshold $p$, the output of a binary unit can be efficiently encoded in CNF as follows.
+First, the Boolean variable $v$ is defined to represent the activation of a binary unit such that $v=true$ if and only if the binary unit is activated, and $v=false$ otherwise.
+Then, Cardinality Networks $CN_{k}^{=}$ are used to count the input variables $x_1, \dots, x_n$, and an additional bi-directional relation (i.e., $(v \leftrightarrow c_{p})$) is used to relate the counting variable $c_{p}$ to the output variable $v$ as follows.